 You will find the presets in 5 folders, one for each control.
 For the Red channel this will look like:

 - Levels Shadow Red / Mid Tone Red / Highlight Red

 - Target Shadow Red / Highlight Red

-With the set from the Image Alchemist you have individual control of all 5 control handles.
+With the set from the Image Alchemist, you have individual control of all 5 control handles.
 Even more, with stacking enabled, you can apply presets for all 5 controls independently and simultaneously.
-Note that only on Mac this is currently supported.
+Note that this is currently only supported on Mac.